 “Good morning, sir.
 I believe we have not met before, if I am not mistaken?”

 I shook his hand in a firm grasp, but from the way he winced, I must have made my grip a bit too hard.
 “You are correct, Reverend.
 My name is John Thornton from Milton.
 I was a close friend to your predecessor, the Reverend Richard Hale.”

 Pettigrew showed me to a chair opposite the desk.
 His mouth pinched a bit more as he replied, “Ah, yes, Mr Hale.
 Well …”

 And then he said no more.
 I frowned and continued, “Did you know he passed away several months ago?”

 “Yes, yes, of course.
-His Eminence informed me of his passing.”
+His Eminence the bishop informed me of his passing.”

 He shook his head.
-“The Lord did not take kindly his refusal to re-affirm in the Book of Common Prayers, some years ago, I presume.”
+“The Lord did not take kindly his refusal to re-affirm in the Book of Common Prayers, four years ago, I presume.”